We chatted with Melissa Rogers to understand pysanky, an ancient Ukrainian tradition. Learn more about the history of this Easter tradition.

 While traditional patterns prevail, Rogers delights in the new designs she sees in workshops.

 “I like when somebody is new and they’ll come up with a design that I would’ve never thought of,” Rogers said.
 “People who don’t think of themselves as being super creative will have an amazing idea, and the egg will reflect that.”

 Rogers and her six siblings learned the art of pysanky from their father, who learned it in turn from his grandmother, who immigrated from the Ukraine.

 “My grandmother taught him to make the pysanky when he was 4,” Rogers explained.
 Coincidentally, Rogers began learning at the same age from her father.

 “I grew up in Warren, PA, and my dad always did demonstrations at schools and at craft fairs.
 And so I grew up always going to those things and being a part of those things.
 He always had an egg room in his house where he would just have all this stuff set up, and he could just do eggs all year if he wanted to.”

 Where can I find Pysanky Eggs in Pittsburgh?

 Rogers is leading just one of the many workshops on pysanky in the Pittsburgh area.
-St. Peter and St. Paul’s Ukrainian Orthodox Church in Carnegie will host a pysanky workshop this weekend, and their annual pysanky egg sale takes place Sunday, April 14, and will feature over 1,200 hand-painted eggs.
-The National Aviary is holding a pysanky workshop this weekend as well.
+St. Peter and St. Paul’s Ukrainian Orthodox Church in Carnegie will host a pysanky workshop this weekend, and their annual pysanky egg sale takes place Sunday, April 5, and will feature over 1,200 hand-painted eggs.
+[Please be sure to check the Facebook page for this event for updates & event cancellations.]

 Open to beginners and experts alike, Rogers stresses that taking home an egg you make is only half of the experience.